 At the forefront of a new generation of wind soloists, Adam Walker was appointed principal flute of the London Symphony Orchestra in 2009 at the age of 21 and received the Outstanding Young Artist Award at MIDEM Classique in Cannes.
 In 2010 he won a Borletti-Buitoni Trust Fellowship Award and was shortlisted for the Royal Philharmonic Society Outstanding Young Artist Award.

-A committed chamber musician with a curious and creative approach to repertoire and programming, recital highlights over recent seasons have included LSO St. Luke’s, De Singel, City of London Festival, Newbury Spring Festival, Musée du Louvre, Mecklenburg-Vorpommern Festspiele and the Utrecht, West Cork, Delft and Moritzburg Chamber Music Festivals.
-Adam appears regularly at Wigmore Hall where he has recently worked with Brett Dean, pianists Angela Hewitt and James Baillieu, guitarist Morgan Szymanski and singers Ailish Tynan and Karina Gauvin.
-In 2017 Adam was selected to take part in the Chamber Music Society of Lincoln Center’s prestigious “CMS Two” programme for the 2018 – 2020 seasons, an opportunity that will allow him to continue to expand his chamber music horizons in new and exciting directions.
+A committed chamber musician with a curious and creative approach to repertoire and programming, 2018 saw the launch of Adam’s latest chamber music project; the Orsino Ensemble at the Aldeburgh Festival.
+Under Adam’s leadership as Artistic Director, the ensemble focuses on the five outstanding wind players including Nicholas Daniel, Amy Harman and Matthew Hunt, who are at its core with a mission to showcase the depth and versatility of the wind chamber repertoire.
+Recital highlights over recent seasons have included LSO St. Luke’s, De Singel, Newbury Spring Festival, Musée du Louvre, Mecklenburg-Vorpommern Festspiele and the Utrecht, West Cork, Delft and Moritzburg Chamber Music Festivals.
+Adam appears regularly at the Wigmore Hall where he has recently worked with Brett Dean, pianists Cédric Tiberghien, Angela Hewitt and James Baillieu, harpsichordist Mahan Esfahani and singers Ailish Tynan and Karina Gauvin.

 Adam’s first CD was released in 2013 on the ROH Opus Arte Label; “Vocalise” takes inspiration from song and includes works by Poulenc, Messiaen, Bartok, Barber and Schubert.
 The Gramophone review recognized Adam as “a superb player [with] much delicacy of nuance in his phrasing [and] stunning virtuosity”.
-His recording of the Kevin Puts Flute Concerto with Marin Alsop and the Peabody Institute was released on Naxos in 2016 and future releases include the Huw Watkins Concerto with the Hallé and Ryan Wigglesworth on NMC.
+His recording of the Kevin Puts Flute Concerto with Marin Alsop and the Peabody Institute was released on Naxos in 2016 and 2018 sees the release of the Huw Watkins Concerto with the Hallé and Ryan Wigglesworth on NMC.

-Born in 1987, Adam Walker studied at Chetham’s School of Music with Gitte Sorensen and the Royal Academy of Music with Michael Cox graduating with distinction in 2009 and winning the HRH Princess Alice Prize for exemplary studentship.
-In 2004 he was a Concerto Finalist in the BBC Young Musicians Competition and in 2007 was selected for representation by Young Classical Artists Trust (YCAT).
-Adam is visiting professor at the Royal College of Music.
+Born in 1987, Adam Walker studied at Chetham’s School of Music with Gitte Sorensen and at the Royal Academy of Music with Michael Cox graduating with distinction in 2009 and winning the HRH Princess Alice Prize for exemplary studentship.
+He was appointed professor at the Royal College of Music in 2017.

 This week Adam Walker will travel to Tampere, Finland to perform Nielsen’s Flute Concerto with Tampere Philharmonic Orchestra, alongside conductor Michael Francis.